How to boot from a USB mass storage device on a Raspberry Pi

 Prepare the USB mass storage device

 Starting with the 2017-04-10 release of Raspbian you can install a working Raspbian system to a USB mass storage device by copying the operating system image directly onto your USB device, in the same way that you would for an SD card.
 To perform this step, follow the instructions here, remembering to select the drive that corresponds to your USB mass storage device.

-Once you have finished imaging your USB mass storage device, remove it from your computer and insert it into your Raspberry Pi 3.
+Once you have finished imaging your USB mass storage device, remove it from your computer and insert it into your Raspberry Pi.

 Boot your Raspberry Pi from the USB mass storage device

-Attach the USB mass storage device to your Raspberry Pi 3 and power it up.
-After between five and ten seconds the Raspberry Pi 3 should begin booting, and display the rainbow splash screen on an attached screen.
+Attach the USB mass storage device to your Raspberry Pi, and power the Pi up.
+After five to ten seconds, the Raspberry Pi should begin booting and show the rainbow splash screen on an attached display.